LubinKerhuel/hugo/content/post/pitot-build/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 image:
-  caption: 'Carbon pitot tube attached to the wing with a magnet.'
+  caption: Carbon pitot tube attached to the wing with a magnet.
-  focal_point: "Left"
+  focal_point: Left
   preview_only: false

 # Projects (optional).